JOIN OUR TEAM

 Perform basic kitchen prep tasks with supervision including, but not limited to, cutting vegetables, cooking, and baking.

-Please complete this Application Form
+Complete this Application Form

 If accepted for an internship, Working Food requires a level two background check for all interns working with children.